If the declaration of an array is visible, one can find its length by dividing its total size by the size of one element:

 void fill_array_with_square_numbers(int *first, int length); int squares[4]; fill_array_with_square_numbers(squares, sizeof squares / sizeof squares[0]);

-(For arrays of char
+(For arrays of chars,

 the divisor can be omitted, since sizeof(char)

-is defined to be 1
+is defined to be 1.)

 However, this technique doesn't work if the argument

-is only a
+to sizeof is only a

 pointer that happens to point to an element of an array,